chrisguindon/chrisguindon.github.io/content/post/website-updates-for-eclipse-foundation-aisbl.md

 First off, it was essential to rethink how we convey membership information on our website.
 Our main goal was to organize information effectively and highlight important links such as [how to contact us](https://accounts.eclipse.org/contact/membership).

-We decided to use tabs to make it easier for users to find our [membership fees](https://www.eclipse.org/membership/#tab-fees), our [membership levels](https://www.eclipse.org/membership/#tab-levels), steps for [becoming a member](https://www.eclipse.org/membership/#tab-membership), and our key [services](https://www.eclipse.org/membership/#tab-benefits).
+We decided to use tabs to make it easier for users to find our [membership fees](https://www.eclipse.org/membership/#tab-fees), our [membership levels](https://www.eclipse.org/membership/#tab-levels), how to [become a member](https://www.eclipse.org/membership/#tab-membership), and our key [services](https://www.eclipse.org/membership/#tab-benefits).

 Folks are no longuer required to naviate between multiple pages to find the information they need.